 But I figure, hey, they’re "sharing the burden."

 Yeshivah bachurim are just sitting around all day learning Gemara, while these girls are supporting the Zionist enterprise with loud & seething verbal assaults.
 How could Medinat Yisrael possibly function without them?
 So I’m just gonna keep my nose out of it.
 After all, who am I to judge?
 I don’t share the burden either.
 (For example, I’ve never seen an episode of Friends.
 That’s right—not even ONE.)

 A Yiddishe Krechtz?

-Anyway, during one meal in which only the sound of chewing could be heard, another sound appeared: the sound of choked-back sobs.
+Anyway, during one meal throughout which only the sound of mass chewing could be heard, another sound appeared: the sound of choked-back sobs.

-Soon, the choked-back sobs turned into the gasped crying as one imprisoned soldier had a breakdown over his hard-boiled eggs & rice.
+Soon, the choked-back sobs turned into gasped crying as one of the soldier-prisoners suffered a breakdown in front his hard-boiled eggs & rice.

-Because this isn’t The Lords of Discipline, the other soldiers just felt embarrassed & sorry for him.
-One of the male wardens came over, sat down next to the broken soldier, and tried to comfort him by telling him that it wasn’t so bad here and that he had a really short sentence and that he’d be out soon, and then everything would be all better.
+And because this isn’t The Lords of Discipline, no one targeted him for it.
+Instead, the other soldiers just felt embarrassed & sorry for him.
+One of the male wardens came over, sat down next to the broken soldier, and tried to comfort him by explaining it wasn’t so bad here and that he had a really short sentence and soon he’d be out, and then everything would be all better.